Dataset & DataLoader#

 Label Batch Shape: 64

-Note that the images and the labels are stacked along the first axis (axis=0).
+Note that the images and the labels are stacked along the first dimension (axis=0).

-Let’s visualize some of the images and labels that are present in the first batch.
+To better understand the data, we can visualize some of the images and labels in the first batch.

 Summary#